Introduction

 Work Experience

-- 2020 - Current | Inchcolm (Sant Cugat del Vallès, Catalonia - Spain, European Union) - Sector: Strategy and Development Consultancy in Technology Project.
-Position: Senior Manager Consultant.
+- 2020 - Current | Inchcolm · Benchmark: McKinsey & Company (Sant Cugat del Vallès / Barcelona, Catalonia - Spain, European Union) - Sector: Strategy and Development Consultancy in Technology Project.
+Position: Senior Consulting Manager.

 - 2002 - 2019 | Inchcolm (Edinburgh, Scotland - United Kingdom / Boston, Massachusetts - United States of America) - Sector: IT Consultancy, Information Hiding Security.
 Position: Founder & Managing Director.